-InterSystems TSQL supports table references with the InterSystems IRIS Data Platform™ SQL format:
+InterSystems TSQL supports table references with the InterSystems IRIS® SQL format:

 The only mandatory table reference component is table.
 If the schema is omitted, TSQL uses the default schema name.

-Other forms of Transact-SQL may use table references with up to four components, separated by dots.
+Other forms of Transact-SQL may use table references with up to four components, separated by dots: server.database.owner.table.
 Here is how a Transact-SQL table reference is processed:

-prefix, if present, is mapped to the schema
+If the owner. component is present, it is mapped to the schema name.

 For the purposes of name translation, a field name has the field suffix removed while translation is performed and then replaced afterwards.

 InterSystems TSQL supports #tablename temporary tables.
 A #tablename temporary table is visible to the current procedure of the current process.
 It is also visible to any procedure called from the current procedure. #tablename syntax is only supported in TSQL procedures (class methods projected as procedures with language tsql).